jonnonz1/nz-statute-book/acts/public/1949/forests-act-1949.md

 (1) The provisions of Schedule 2 shall apply in relation to sustainable forest management plans.
 (2) Where satisfied that compliance by an owner with any provision of a sustainable forest management plan is unreasonable or impractical, the Secretary may, after consultation with the Director-General of Conservation and also with the chief executive of the Ministry of Maori Development if the land concerned includes any Maori land, exempt the owner from compliance with that provision on such conditions as he or she thinks fit.

-### 67K Sustainable forest management plan to be recorded against certificate of title
+### 67K Sustainable forest management plan to be recorded against record of title
-(1) Every owner of land specified in a sustainable forest management plan shall, as soon as practicable after the plan has been approved, request the appropriate District Land Registrar to record the plan in accordance with this section.
+(1) Every owner of land specified in a sustainable forest management plan shall, as soon as practicable after the plan has been approved, request the Registrar-General of Land to record the plan in accordance with this section.
-(2) The District Land Registrar for the land registration district in which the land concerned is situated shall, at the request of the owner, enter in the appropriate folium of the register relating to the land a notification of the plan.
+(2) The Registrar-General of Land must, at the request of the owner, note the plan in the register.
-(3) Where no certificate of title for the land has been issued, the District Land Registrar shall constitute a notification of the plan a separate folium of the register.
+(3) If no record of title for the land has been issued, the Registrar-General of Land must create a record of title for the plan.
-(4) No sustainable forest management plan shall be received for notification as a separate folium of the register unless there is endorsed thereon a certificate by a licensed cadastral surveyor to the effect that the land specified in that plan is within the boundaries of a parcel of land identified on a plan lodged in the office of the Chief Surveyor or District Land Registrar for the district in which the land is situated.
+(4) No sustainable forest management plan may be received for the issue of a record of title under subsection (3) unless it has endorsed on it a certificate by a licensed cadastral surveyor certifying that the land specified in that plan is within the boundaries of a parcel of land identified on a plan lodged with the Surveyor-General or the Registrar-General of Land.
 (5) Where the land concerned is Maori land (as defined in section 4 of Te Ture Whenua Maori Act 1993) and that land is not within the boundaries of a parcel of land identified on a plan lodged in terms of subsection (4), the owner shall request the appropriate District Registrar of the Maori Land Court to enter on the memorial schedule of the Title Binder relating to the land a notification of the sustainable forest management plan; and the Registrar shall make the entry on that schedule accordingly and that entry shall be sufficient compliance with the requirements of this section.
-(6) Notwithstanding any rule of law or equity to the contrary, every sustainable forest management plan shall run with and bind the land specified in the plan and shall be deemed to be an interest in land for the purposes of the Land Transfer Act 1952.
+(6) Notwithstanding any rule of law or equity to the contrary, every sustainable forest management plan shall run with and bind the land specified in the plan and shall be deemed to be an interest in land for the purposes of the Land Transfer Act 2017.
-(7) Where any of the land to which the plan relates comprises part of land in a certificate or instrument of title, the owner may, instead of complying with section 167 of the Land Transfer Act 1952, indicate the boundaries of the land by reference to a diagram or an aerial photograph.
+(7) Where any of the land to which the plan relates comprises part of land in a record or instrument of title, the owner may, instead of complying with section 224 of the Land Transfer Act 2017, indicate the boundaries of the land by reference to a diagram or an aerial photograph.
-(8) No action shall lie against the Crown under Part 11 of the Land Transfer Act 1952 in respect of any such boundary not defined in accordance with the said section 167.
+(8) No action shall lie against the Crown under subpart 3 of Part 2 of the Land Transfer Act 2017 in respect of any such boundary not defined in accordance with section 224 of that Act.
-(9) The owner may at any time, in accordance with section 167(5) of the Land Transfer Act 1952 and in accordance with the regulations for the time being in force in that behalf, deposit a plan which shall—
+(9) The owner may at any time, in accordance with section 224 of the Land Transfer Act 2017 and in accordance with the regulations for the time being in force in that behalf, deposit a plan which shall—
   (a) define such area or areas as may be mutually agreed upon by the Secretary and the owner; and (b) for all purposes supersede the diagram or aerial photograph or relevant part of the diagram or aerial photograph; and (c) when deposited, be deemed to be incorporated in the interest in land comprising the plan.
-(10) On the deposit of such plan, the District Land Registrar shall, if necessary, amend the description of the parcels included in the plan and shall endorse on any relevant certificate of title, lease, licence, or profit a memorial to the effect that the boundaries or such of the boundaries as are defined, have been surveyed.
+(10) On the deposit of such plan, the Registrar-General of Land shall, if necessary, amend the description of the parcels included in the plan and shall endorse on any relevant record of title, lease, licence, or profit a memorial to the effect that the boundaries or such of the boundaries as are defined, have been surveyed.
-(11) Where—the Secretary may issue a certificate to the appropriate District Land Registrar or District Registrar of the Maori Land Court, as the case may require, stating the effect of the agreement or amendment or renewal; and, upon receipt of the certificate, the appropriate District Land Registrar or District Registrar shall—
+(11) Where—the Secretary may issue a certificate to the Registrar-General of Land or the appropriate District Registrar of the Maori Land Court, as the case may require, stating the effect of the agreement or amendment or renewal; and, upon receipt of the certificate, the Registrar-General of Land or the appropriate District Registrar must—
   (a) the Secretary and an owner agree to vary or cancel any notification of a plan under this section; or (b) pursuant to section 67I, the Secretary (with or without the agreement of the owner) amends or renews a sustainable forest management plan,—
   (c) record the certificate in accordance with this section as if it were a plan; and